 - 1 cup fresh diced tomatoes or no salt or sugar added canned tomatoes

 - ½ cup chopped [pepperoncini]

 - ¼ cup of brine of pepperoncini

-- Prepare all of the ingredients: cut up the chicken and potatoes into bite-sized pieces.
+- Prepare all of the ingredients: cut up the potatoes into bite-sized pieces.
 Clean and slice the mushrooms, onions, and peppers.
 Chop the garlic.
 Slice the pepperoncini and measure the brine.